 Langtang Valley is now considered to be ground zero of the earthquake.

 Just a few days after the earthquake the already damaged village of Langtang was hit by an enormous landslide and got completely swept away.
 And just like that, the biggest village of the region ceased to exist.

-There’s been a lot of rumors and lies online on the world’s biggest traveling forums and guidebooks, that since the earthquake happened the Valley is closed for trekking.
+There’s been a lot of rumours and lies online on the world’s biggest travelling forums and guidebooks, that since the earthquake happened the Valley is closed for trekking.

 That’s complete rubbish!!!
 The Valley is open for trekking!!

 The locals that still live in the Valley were almost begging us to tell our friends and other tourists we met that Langtang Valley is 100% open for business.

 The locals say that the only way they can continue their life is if tourists come back to Langtang Valley.